 All players must wear Ivanhoe Knights shorts and singlet during Saturday games.
-These can be ordered on Registration Day or from our uniform supplier Fiddes Basketball, which has a store at Unit 15, 24 Brand Avenue, Thomastown, 3074.
+These can be ordered on New Members Open Day from our uniform supplier Fiddes Basketball, which has a store at Unit 15, 24 Brand Avenue, Thomastown, 3074.

 The cost for new uniforms is $65 for the reversible singlet and $45 for the shorts.
 Uniform packs including training singlets and other merchandise are also available.
 For more information go to our Uniforms page or read our Uniforms FAQ.